Microlearning gives employees the information they need, right when and where they need it most

 - Explain an abstract idea

-- Animated text with audio can also fall under the category of videos, providing a different take for those who prefer text.
+- Animated text with audio also provides a different take for those who prefer text

 Infographics offer at-a-glance information that can be useful for summarizing key points from a longer training.